cortex-js/cortexjs.io/src/_pages/mathlive-examples-introduction.md

 **1. Load  the MathLive library with a `<script>` tag.**

-<p class="notice--info">You can read more about options to integrate MathLive in your project in the
+<p class="notice--info">Read more about options to integrate MathLive in your
+  project in the
   <a href="/guides/mathfield-getting-started/">Getting Started Guide</a>.
 </p>